-In accordance with their loan agreements with the Bank, the Historically Black Colleges and Universities- Department of Education (HBCU), and the Department of Energy (DOE) have the option of deferring payments of interest on their loans until future periods.
-When HBCU or DOE elect, in advance, to defer interest payments, the accrued interest is recorded as capitalized interest receivable and added to the respective loan balance by the Bank.
+In accordance with their loan agreements with the Bank, the Historically Black Colleges and Universities - Department of Education (HBCU), the Department of Energy (DOE), and Federal Deposit Insurance Corporation (FDIC), acting in its capacity as Receiver, have the option of deferring payments of interest on their loans until future periods.
+When HBCU, DOE, or FDIC, acting in its capacity as Receiver elect, in advance, to defer interest payments, the accrued interest is recorded as capitalized interest receivable and added to the respective loan balance by the Bank.
 The Bank correspondingly capitalizes the interest payable on its related non-FCRA borrowings.